joearms/joearms.github.com/_posts/2013-03-28-jekyll-is-great.md

 compiler/formatter/whatever.
 Stare at the results.
 Wash and repeat, tumble dry, iron the crumply bits and you're done.

-OK now thanks the Jekyll I can type my text in emacs, run the text through a spell checker (and If I have time through a speech synthesizer, this finds many extra errors, since I tend to read what I think I've written and not what I've actually written) type Make and
+Now thanks to Jekyll I can type my text in Emacs, run the text through a spell checker (and If I have time through a speech synthesizer, this finds many extra errors, since I tend to read what I think I've written and not what I've actually written) type Make and